apandey00/Ship-Game/readme.txt

 - Add ship button now can post ships of specified types at specified location
 - Added a Start all and Stop all button that starts and halts animation of the entire simulation at once
-- Added speed control through Scrollbar
+- Added speed control through Scrollbar (Disabled when animation halted)

 Application design description: